go-gorm/gorm/documents/curd.md

 #### Assign

-Ignore some values when searching, but assign it to the result regardless it is found or not.
+Assign argument to results regardless it is found or not

 ```go
 // Unfound